konradjakubowski/react-independent-counters2/README.md

-A Portfolio Mini-Project.
-Counters as independent React components:
+A Portfolio Project.
+A Timer App created using React, JSX and ECMAScript 6:

 https://konradjakubowski.github.io/react-timer-2/